 Originally from South Devon Amy J Payne joined the ensemble of Opera North in 2016 and has sung roles including Tisbe La Cenerentola, Third Lady The Magic Flute, La Suora Infermiera Suor Angelica, Olga Olsen Street Scene and Cornelia Giulio Cesare.
-Previously Amy has performed an extensive repertoire with companies including Pop Up Opera, Grimeborn Festival, Musique Cordiale Festival, Tête à Tête Festival, Buxton Festival, Edinburgh Fringe Festival, Iford Arts, Charles Court Opera, The National G&S Opera Company, Scottish Opera/D’Oyly Carte Opera Company, Garsington Opera, Mid Wales Opera and English Touring Opera.
+In 2020 Amy appeared as Prince Charming/Stepmother in their filmed Whistle Stop Opera: Cinderella and performed Cocteau’s spoken monologue Duet For One Voice (Reflections on La Voix Humaine) as part of Connecting Voices in collaboration with Leeds Playhouse.
+In 2021 she will sing the role of Petra in A Little Night Music for Opera North/Leeds Playhouse.
+For over five years previously, Amy performed with Charles Court Opera in their critically acclaimed Boutique Pantomime and has an extensive repertoire with companies including Pop Up Opera, Grimeborn Festival, Musique Cordiale Festival, Tête à Tête Festival, Buxton Festival, Edinburgh Fringe Festival, Iford Arts, The National G&S Opera Company, Scottish Opera/D’Oyly Carte Opera Company, Garsington Opera, Mid Wales Opera and English Touring Opera.

 Amy trained at The Guildhall School of Music and Drama where she was awarded the prestigious English Song Prize.
 She is also a Samling Scholar and holds a Bachelor Honours degree in French and German from King’s College, London.
 She has collaborated with Iain Burnside in song projects and recitals both at GSMD and at St. Endellion Summer Festival.
 In 2017 Amy collaborated with Anne Chmelewsky in a new one-woman operetta Pygmalion 2.0, which was revived in 2018.
 She also created the role of She in Luca Tieppo’s ‘song opera’ Suggestions of Love.
 Most recently she made her debut for Leeds Lieder in The Diary of One who Disappeared (Janacek) with tenor Nicky Spence and accompanied by Joseph Middleton.
 She was also a soloist for Opera North in their 2020 performances of Vaughan Williams’ Serenade to Music.